Work From Home Cyber Security Tips

 From there, you can download the ClearVPN app and create an account.
 Once you’re logged in, you can choose from many different “modes” based on your needs.

-For example, if you want to encrypt your traffic and start browsing securely and privately, then you can click on the “Smart Connection” and “Connect Me” button.Smart connection mode new dashboard
+For example, if you want to encrypt your traffic and start browsing securely and privately, then you can click on the big button in the middle of the screen, and that’s all. new clearvpn main screen mac

 While you can start using ClearVPN with a free account, some features will require a paid subscription — changing server locations, ad blocking, unblocking BBC iPlayer, Netflix, HBO Max, etc.